This Shockingly Affordable Glamour Spot Should Be Your Next European Vacation

 Another spot that seems like it’d be on the touristy side yet is where locals actually go for lunch is the Condamine Market, a food hall with 20 different stands from sushi (book ahead, they’re the most popular here) to Italian to Monégasque.
 Yes, Monaco has something of its own cuisine, the national specialty being the barbagiuan, a fried pastry stuffed with Swiss chard and spinach.

 Monaco has a strong local culture, and it's fantastic

-Though the country has just 40,000 residents -- only a fifth of whom are citizens -- one might think its culture would be hard to define.
-But it’s stronger than you’d imagine.
-Some might mistake the attitude as a monied snobbishness, but it’s more an inner confidence that comes from living on a rock, surrounded by another country, and still managing to maintain your identity.
+Though the country has just 40,000 residents, one might think Monaco’s culture would be hard to define, but it’s stronger than you’d imagine.
+Some might mistake the attitude as snobby, but it’s more an inner confidence that comes from living on a rock, surrounded by another country, and still managing to maintain your identity.

 Because Monégasque citizenship is almost impossible to get without being born here (mere residency is a lot simpler), the principality feels more like an extension of France than its own country (French is the official language, so that helps).
 But being so close to Italy (many of the people who commute into Monaco are Italian), it also has an Italian air to it.